 For every welding process, the power supply must be required.
 In underwater welding, DC power source is usually used.

-The power source for under-water manual metal arc (MMA, SMA / SMW) welding should be direct current welding generator type, which is able to produce at least 300 A on 65V open circuit (OC).
+The power source for an underwater manual metal arc (MMA, SMA / SMW) welding should be a direct current welding generator type, which can produce at least 300 A on a 65V open circuit (OC).

 Conclusion

-So now, we hope that we have clear all your doubts about Underwater Welding Process.
+So now, we hope that we have cleared all your doubts about the Underwater Welding Process.
 If you have still any doubts about the “Types of Underwater Welding” you can contact us or ask in the comments.
 If you like our article, then please share it with your friends.

 Subscribe to our newsletter to get notified when we upload new posts.